Keys to Cake Baking Success

-All Swans down recipes are tested and we guarantee they will be to your satisfaction.
+All Swans Down Cake Flour recipes are tested, and we guarantee they will be to your satisfaction.

-Accurate measuring is very important.
 Measure each ingredient exactly.
 Use standard measuring cups and spoons and level measurements of ingredients for all recipes.
-Even very small inaccuracies may change the balance or proportion.
+Even very small inaccuracies can change the balance or proportion.

 For accurate measuring of liquids, be sure that the measuring cup is set on a level surface .
 Under measuring of liquid makes a too stiff batter and results in humped cakes that are dry and “bready”.
 Too much liquid may cause heavy streaks in the bottom of the cake, or sogginess.

-To measure dry ingredients, fill standard measuring cup or spoon then level off with spatula or straight edge of a knife.
+To measure dry ingredients, fill a standard measuring cup or spoon (do not pack down flour when placing in measuring container), and then level off with a spatula or the straight edge of a knife.

-Always preheat oven before you start and make sure oven is heated to correct temperature before using.
+Always preheat oven before you start and make sure the oven has fully reached the desired temperature before starting to bake.

 Prepare pans before mixing the cake.
 Grease, or don’t grease, as the recipe tells you.
 Butter is generally preferred because it gives a good flavor.
-Also available is non-stick cooking sprays, with and without butter, that contain flour to help prevent sticking.
+Also available are non-stick cooking sprays, with and without butter, that often contain flour to help prevent sticking.